LucasVance/2100/README.md

 ### 1. The Rhetorical Strategy ("The Trojan Horse")

 We avoid academic jargon that alienates working-class readers.
-We use populist, accessible language to explain radical economic concepts.
+We use populist, accessible language to explain radical economic concepts, such as:
 | Avoid (Academic/Jargon)             | Use Instead (Accessible)               | Why?                                                                                      |
 |-------------------------------------|----------------------------------------|-------------------------------------------------------------------------------------------|
 | Imperialism                         | The War Machine / Interventionism      | Focuses on the cost to the taxpayer and the loss of life, rather than abstract theory.    |